mikkohei13/Loxpyt/readme.md

 N) To automate processing of one night, without keeping all segments to train AI
 * must be able to handle spring nights, with lot of bird sounds
 * sound analysis is repeatable, so no need to store to db permanently
+- Report
+  - show start date in report and folder name
+  - show when new file starts
+  - sort Audiomoth files by date
+  - class with threshold, js to display only some thresholds
+  - styles
+  - warn of 10 consecutive bird segments?
+- Split into reports at 12.00 midday
+- Find out if splitting can be done faster

 - BACKUP DATABASE
 - Start from command line, not debug